Clavicula-Nox/PendingActionsBundle/Docs/custom-handler.md

 **Interface Documentation**

 The Interface has 2 methods :
 - checkPendingAction : Used to check if the PendingAction can be processed.
-It is suggested to call this method in the process method of your handler.
+Returns true if the PendingAction can be processed, false otherwise.
 - process : Used to process the PendingAction.
+Returns a PendingAction [state](Docs/states.md), depending on the result.